-There were other economic bright spots in a tough year.
-After the government attracted unprecedented investor interest in the renewables sector from the 2019 launch of its RenovAr strategy, a growing number of Argentine companies have injected capital into sustainable and environmentally-friendly projects – a trend that has gained serious momentum across Latin America in recent years.
+Elsewhere, the growth of renewable energy projects is a positive for the Argentine economy.
+After the government attracted unprecedented investor interest in the renewables sector from the 2019 launch of its RenovAr strategy, a growing number of Argentine companies have injected capital into sustainable and environmentally friendly projects – a trend that has gained serious momentum across Latin America in recent years.
 Law firms are, therefore, able to advise on sophisticated transactions in the renewables sector.
 In a 2022 example, the renewable energy subsidiary of state-owned energy company YPF raised US$75 million in its first-ever green bond issuance.
 Argentine power generator Luz de Tres Picos also issued green notes.

-Foreign companies looking for opportunities here will find firms that are well equipped to staff deals.
+Foreign companies looking for opportunities here will find firms that are well equipped to oversee complex deals.
 Full-service firms in Argentina offer an impressive breadth of legal services to their clients and continue to diversify their offerings.
-As well as containing star dealmakers, there are exceptionally strong energy, mining, administrative, litigation, arbitration, labour, intellectual property (IP) and tax lawyers within the firms listed on these pages.
+As well as containing star dealmakers, there are exceptionally strong energy, mining, administrative, litigation, arbitration, labour, intellectual property and tax lawyers within the firms listed in this chapter.

 Argentina has a large legal market, dominated by well-established and big law firms.
-Size-wise, Marval, O'Farrell & Mairal dominates by a substantial margin, with a headcount of more than 300 lawyers.
-There is a sprinkling of other firms that number more than 100 lawyers.
-Most firms in this chapter are multidisciplinary, but there are several highly rated boutique-style firms focused on transactional areas, as well as insolvency, environment and tax.
+Size-wise, Marval, O'Farrell & Mairal is the largest by far, with a headcount of more than 280 lawyers.
+There are a handful of other firms that number more than 100 lawyers.
+Most firms in this chapter are multidisciplinary, but there are several highly rated boutique-style firms.

-Most Argentine corporate law firms have not seen fit to expand beyond Buenos Aires, but a handful of firms also have offices in the cities of Córdoba, Neuquén, Mendoza, Rosario and Tigre.
-Others take an international approach and have opened offices in New York including Marval, Pérez Alati, Grondona, Benites & Arntsen (PAGBAM), Alfaro Abogados and EGFA.
-Alfaro Abogados also stands out for having an office in Beijing, while PAGBAM ventured across the Andes in 2020, opening an office in Santiago via an integration agreement with Chilean law firm Schwencke & Cía.
+Most Argentine corporate law firms have opted not to expand beyond Buenos Aires, but a handful of firms also have offices in the cities of Córdoba, Neuquén, Mendoza, Rosario and Tigre.
+Others take an international approach and have opened offices in New York, including Marval, Pérez Alati, Grondona, Benites & Arntsen (PAGBAM), Alfaro Abogados and EGFA.
+Alfaro Abogados also stands out for having an office in Beijing, while PAGBAM recently opened an office in Santiago via an integration agreement with Chilean law firm Schwencke & Cía.